Subnormality in $PD_3$-groups and $L^2$-Betti numbers

 Although Elkalla does not explicitly limit his discussion to aspherical 3-manifolds, it is easily seen that the 3-manifolds satisfying his theorems are in fact aspherical, and have $\pi_1$-injective boundaries.
 (See Lemma \ref{asph}.)
 Thus it is natural to seek an essentially homological argument for Elkalla's result which applies to $PD_3$-groups and group pairs.
 We shall use the Algebraic Core Theorem of \cite{KK}, instead of the Geometric Core Theorem of \cite{Sc}, to do this.
 However, our arguments at present rest on a conjectural result on the vanishing of the first $L^2$-Betti number of an intermediate group, and we also replace the residual finiteness condition by the requirement that the normal closure of the intermediate subgroup have infinite index.

 The first section presents some notation and terminology, in particular ``almost coherent", a homological analogue of ``coherent ", and ``open $PD_3$-group", an analogue of open aspherical 3-manifold.
 In \S2 and \S3 we consider briefly the results of \cite{El} that are either purely algebraic or can be derived algebraically.
 We have replaced ``finitely generated" by ``$FP_2$", since these conditions are equivalent for (subgroups of) 3-manifold groups.
 The main results of \cite{El} are discussed in \S4.
-In the final section we consider briefly two special cases..
+In \S5 we consider briefly two special cases, and in \S6 we discuss other recent work.